md-adl/Dashboard/README.md

 Utilized a bottom-up reverse engineering technique to import only necessary components, functions, data, images, helpers, styles, and dependencies.

+I removed all unnecessary images from helpers and image.js

 ## Step 3: Refactoring Process

 1. Started with `App.js`.